Conserving the Cultural Treasures of Amazon

 The ongoing project, sponsored by WFF and ACT’s board members, aims to empower the Kogi to reclaim 54 pilgrimage sites along the Línea Negra.
 The “black line” symbolically marks Kogi territory and runs along the Caribbean Sea and through the Sierra Nevada de Santa Marta mountain range.
 These sites are threatened by poorly‐planned development schemes and illicit crop cultivation.

-WFF provided funding helping Kamainja Panashekung, a senior shaman of the Waiwai tribe who resides on the Brazil-Suriname border in the northeast Amazon, to construct an ethno-education school where he has begun holding regular classes for students on medicinal plants and traditional medicine.
+In 2013, WFF provided funding helping Kamainja Panashekung, a senior shaman of the Waiwai tribe who resides on the Brazil-Suriname border in the northeast Amazon, to construct an ethno-education school where he has begun holding regular classes for students on medicinal plants and traditional medicine.
 He has also coordinated with other village elders to provide students with instruction in traditional agriculture, oral history, music, and handicrafts.

-WFF provided support to ACT so that the Yukuna tribe, which works in partnership with three smaller groups, the Matapis, Tanimucas, and Letuamas, could georeference both the boundaries and unexplored areas of their ancestral rainforest, the pristine Mirití River region within the Colombian Amazon (Nonuya de Villazul Indigenous Reserve, Puerto Santander, Amazonas).
+In 2012, WFF provided support to ACT so that the Yukuna tribe, which works in partnership with three smaller groups, the Matapis, Tanimucas, and Letuamas, could georeference both the boundaries and unexplored areas of their ancestral rainforest, the pristine Mirití River region within the Colombian Amazon (Nonuya de Villazul Indigenous Reserve, Puerto Santander, Amazonas).
 Additionally, the project supported a research process leading to the completion of manuals of local medicinal plants and their use, describing the use of more than 100 plants to treat more than 150 diseases.

-With the help of WFF funding, ACT purchased an outboard motor for the canoes of the un-acculturated Waurá people of Brazil’s Xingu Indigenous Reserve so that they could clean their river of debris carried from upriver and transport this refuse to neighbouring towns with proper disposal sites.
+In 2010, with the help of WFF funding, ACT purchased an outboard motor for the canoes of the un-acculturated Waurá people of Brazil’s Xingu Indigenous Reserve so that they could clean their river of debris carried from upriver and transport this refuse to neighbouring towns with proper disposal sites.
 For the Waurá, a clean river means an increased likelihood of healthy fish stocks and by extension, healthy children.

-WFF funding supported the development of three meetings of male and female indigenous healers and their apprentices of the Colombian Amazon, two in the Andean foothills (Caquetá and Putumayo departments) and one in the Amazon plains region (Amazonas department).
+In 2009, WFF funding supported the development of three meetings of male and female indigenous healers and their apprentices of the Colombian Amazon, two in the Andean foothills (Caquetá and Putumayo departments) and one in the Amazon plains region (Amazonas department).
 Altogether, more than 170 elders of 13 tribes came together to share thoughts, experiences and ideas in order to recover and strengthen their traditional medicinal systems.